-Why Declarations of Domicile and Non-Domicile Are Important when relocating to Puerto Rico
+Why Declarations of Domicile and Non-Domicile Are Important When Relocating to Puerto Rico

 - Posted by: Travis Lynk

-- Last Reviewed: May 24, 2021
+- Last Reviewed: April 26, 2023

 What Is the Declaration of Domicile?

 The declaration of domicile is a legal document that tells the government the location of your long-term home.
 Your domicile is your permanent home.
 The declaration of domicile legally verifies your intention to remain at that place indefinitely.

 The word “domicile” is often used interchangeably with “residence,” but they do not have the same meaning in legal terms.
 A residence is a temporary home in which you live for a prescribed period.
 A domicile is a home where you plan to live for an indefinite period.